 The fact that more online brands are opening brick and mortar stores further emphasizes what we already know – customers shop in multiple formats.
 It is essential to make their experience as seamless as possible, wherever that may be.
 Enhancing CRM data with known online behaviors is one way to accomplish this.
 It could be as simple as knowing what items a customer marked online as “favorite” before her in-store appointment, but it does make a difference.
 The 2015 Salesforce.com Connected Shopper Report shows that 42% of surveyed respondents agree it would help them if store employees knew about the online research they have done prior to going there so they could receive better service.
 And 31% agree that they expect a sales associate to know if they have an online account or have purchased something in the past.

 From the customer’s standpoint, email doesn’t stand alone.
 Today’s connected customers don’t view their brand interactions as separate messages or separate channels.
 They consider every interaction – from email received to research completed to purchases made – as part of their relationship with the brand as a whole.
 And they expect the brand to know who they are and react appropriately to their every interaction.

-A true people-based marketing approach is fueled by CRM data, with countless possibilities to keep the customer experience cohesive and engaging throughout the entire customer journey.
+A true people-based marketing approach is fueled by CRM data, with countless possibilities to keep the customer experience seamless, cohesive and engaging throughout the entire customer journey.
 Building on the known successes of targeted email campaigns – from segmentation to personalization to measurement – could have many benefits across your entire organization.